Grammar’s Wood Open Week

 4

-Of Wool and Words: Weaving natural narratives in our landscape – a creative writing workshop
+Of Wool and Words: Weaving natural narratives in our landscape

 Of Wool and Words is a creative writing workshop which will explore the ancient traditions of livestock farming, spinning and weaving, and celebrate the combination of nature, people and place.
+Taking place at The Green Barn.

 Participants will be encouraged to consider pastoral poems, the interaction between humans and nature, and how farming is portrayed within literature.